 Crystal Machado is an assistant professor in the Department of Professional Studies in Education at Indiana University of Pennsylvania (IUP), where she works with pre-service and in-service teachers and administrators.

-Additionally, she coordinates the Master’s in Education program.
+the Master’s in Education program.
 Prior to joining IUP, Crystal worked as a K-12 teacher, an administrator, and middle/high school assistant principal for many years in Pakistan.
-She holds a doctoral degree in Educational
+She holds a doctoral degree in Educational Leadership; two master’s

 Crystal demonstrates her commitment to promoting equitable practices in higher education though her teaching, research and service.
 As an instructor she models culturally responsive practices and critical pedagogy.
 Her research interests include multicultural